 We completed our Phase 1a clinical trial of our lead product candidate PLN-74809 in healthy volunteers, and, with the exception of a number of reported minor adverse events, the product candidate was observed to be generally well-tolerated across all doses in 71 trial participants.
 However, if significant adverse events or other side effects are observed in any of our ongoing or future clinical trials, we may have difficulty recruiting patients to our clinical trials, patients may drop out of our trials, or we may be required to abandon the trials or our development efforts altogether.
-In addition, in our planned Phase 2a clinical trials, we expect to evaluate PLN-74809 administered with approved IPF agents.
-As a result, we may encounter unexpected drug-drug interactions in our planned trials, and may be required to further test these candidates, including in drug-drug interaction studies, which may be expensive, time-consuming and result in delays to our programs.
+In addition, in our ongoing Phase 2a clinical trials, we are evaluating PLN-74809 administered with approved IPF agents.
+As a result, we may encounter unexpected drugdrug interactions in our planned trials, and may be required to further test these candidates, including in drug-drug interaction studies, which may be expensive, time-consuming and result in delays to our programs.
+In addition, the FDA recently issued a "safe to proceed" letter in relation to our plans to evaluate PLN-74809 in COVID-19-related acute respiratory distress syndrome, for which we recently initiated a Phase 2a trial.
+We thus far have not conducted any clinical development of this product candidate for such indication or in an acute setting.
+As a result, we may observe the incidence of adverse events or serious adverse events upon further development of PLN-74809 in this patient population, and such incidence may be magnified in patients with COVID-19 due to the critical and often life-threatening nature of the underlying disease.
+If we encounter adverse safety issues with PLN-74809 during its development for COVID-19-related acute respiratory distress syndrome, such an outcome may adversely color the perceptions of clinicians, regulatory agencies, patients and others with respect to the safety profile of PLN-74809 in other indications.

 Some potential therapeutics developed in the biopharmaceutical industry that initially showed therapeutic promise in early-stage trials have later been found to cause side effects that prevented their further development.
 Even if the side effects do not preclude the product candidate from obtaining or maintaining marketing approval, undesirable side effects may inhibit market acceptance of the approved product due to its tolerability versus other therapies.